sjinks/wp-two-factor-auth/readme.txt

 == Screenshots ==

 1. The admin login page.
-2. The admin login page when One Time Code button is clicked.
+2. The admin login page when One Time Password button is clicked.
 3. User settings page where they choose delivery type.
 4. User key info on settings page.
-5. User setting page with Google Authenticator QR Code and OTC to test.
+5. User setting page with Google Authenticator QR Code and OTP to test.
 6. Admin settings page.

 == Changelog ==